 In this case study a food science and ingredients company engaged CPL Business Consultants to identify food ingredient opportunities as part of its growth strategy.
 CPL recommended 13 potential projects and recommended the next steps to pursue these opportunities.

-The purpose of this study was to identify ingredient opportunities for the client.
 At the orientation briefing for this study, the client outlined the characteristics that potential products should have.
-Acquisition opportunities, while not excluded from the study, were not a priority.
-The study was carried out in five steps: compile, select, investigate, analyse, recommend.
+In this project acquisition opportunities, while not excluded from the study, were not a priority.

 CPL carried out the study in five steps: